 The trivia items below may give away important plot points.

-The Joker playing card presented to Batman at the end of the film is replica of the Joker Card from the 1989 graphic novel "Arkham Asylum" by Grant Morrison and Dave McKean.
-It carries an evidence label, this label reads that the officer who discovered it was a J. Kerr, one of the Joker's favorite aliases (Joe Kerr) in the comic books.
+(At around two hours and ten minutes) The Joker playing card presented to Batman at the end of this movie is a replica of The Joker Card from the 1989 graphic novel "Arkham Asylum" by Grant Morrison and Dave McKean.
+It carries an evidence label, this label reads that the officer who discovered it was a J. Kerr, one of The Joker's favorite aliases (Joe Kerr) in the comic books.